Find out Prakash Gaba's quick take on some handpicked stocks

-Market guru Prakash Gaba of prakashgaba.com gave his top stock picks for Monday's trade in an interview with CNBC-TV18.
+Market guru Prakash Gaba of prakashgaba.com gave his top stock picks for Friday's trade in an interview with CNBC-TV18.

-A Sebi-registered research analyst and trading mentor, Gaba provides equity research, short and long term stock recommendations and equity investent tips.
+A Sebi-registered research analyst and trading mentor, Gaba provides equity research, short and long-term stock recommendations and equity investment tips.

 Gaba’s stock recommendations for the day are:

-- L&T Financial Services is a sell with a stop loss of Rs 54 and target price of Rs 45.
+• Ashok Leyland is a 'buy' with a stop loss of Rs 40 and target price of Rs 55.

-- Titan Company is a sell with a stop loss of Rs 840 and target price of Rs 750.
+• Dabur is a 'buy' with a stop loss of Rs 420 and target price of Rs 460.

 Follow stock recommendations by Prakash Gaba here:Disclaimer: The views and investment tips expressed by investment experts on CNBCTV18.com are their own and not that of the website or its management.
 CNBCTV18.com advises users to check with certified experts before taking any investment decisions.